Quick Tour of Time Series Forecasting

 • The predictive performance on the test set might be very poor, producing large split-sample and CV error

-ARX model for COVID deaths with many predictors
+Extreme case: ARX model with 120 predictors

 \[\hat y_{t+28} = \hat\phi + \hat\phi_0 y_{t} + \hat\phi_1 y_{t-1} + \dots + \hat\phi_{59} y_{t-59} + \hat\beta_0 x_{t} + \dots + \hat\beta_{t-59} x_{t-59}\]